lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 23th, June, 2025
+32x will be a full fledged MARL system (likely).
 ## 12th, June, 2025
 Watch-and-Act+ (Object 313) is feature complete.
 We get some mild performance improvements beyond object 310